SIDS

 Do not let your child sleep in a car seat, stroller, or bouncer.
 If your baby has fallen asleep in one of the above, move them to their crib.

-Co-sleeping Caution
+Co-Sleeping Caution

 Despite the convenience and facilitation of breastfeeding, co-sleeping heightens the probability of sudden infant demise.
 Vigilance is warranted, as inadvertent overlaying and bedding entrapment pose inherent risks.